All Products

 set_retry_count(max_retry_count)

-• Description: sets the maximum number of retries allowed after a request failed.
+• Sets the maximum number of retries after request failure.

-• Parameter: max_retry_count: the maximum number of retries allowed after a request failed.
-Default value: 5.
+• Parameter: max_retry_count: maximum number of retries after request failure.
+Default: 5.

 Important

-The client must resend requests if process errors occur on the server, server errors occur, or persistent connections to gateways are closed.
-Therefore, we recommend that you do not set this parameter to 0.
+The client must resend requests if server errors occur or gateway connections close.
+Do not set this to 0.

 set_max_connection_count(max_connection_count)

-• Parameter: max_connection_count: the maximum number of persistent connections allowed in the connection pool.
-Default value: 100.
+• Parameter: max_connection_count: maximum number of persistent connections in the pool.
+Default: 100.

 set_timeout(timeout)